K9BFF/masonCLI/README.md

 For licensing info, please see the 'LICENSE' file.

 ### REQUIREMENTS
-+ Python 3.4+
++ Python 3
++ A working computer

-if there are issues in my code, or in my math, please submit a pull request!
+If there are issues in my code, or in my math, please submit a pull request!